hypersign-protocol/docs/developers/hid-node.md

 > In Progress

 Hypersign Identity Network (HID Node) is built on top of Cosmos SDK.
-This documentation only covers the SSI module and the basic commands of other Cosmos Modules.
+This documentation only covers the SSI module and the basic commands of Cosmos SDK modules.
 It is recommended to have a good understanding of Cosmos SDK.
 Please refer Cosmos SDK docs [here](https://docs.cosmos.network/v0.45/).

 The knowledge of Protocol Buffers is also essential.